College Soccer News Annually Seeks To Recognize Assistant Coaches Across The Country Who Are Excelling At Their Work

 Xavier found out it will be returning to the NCAA Tournament to face West Virginia for the second year.

-Kris Bertsch enters his fifth season with the Musketeers and was promoted to associate head coach prior to the start of 2012 season.
-Bertsch, who was named as one of the Top 15 Division I men's soccer assistant coaches in the nation by College Soccer News for the second straight year, has been fundamental to Xavier's turnaround.
+Kris Bertsch enters his sixthseason with the Musketeers in 2015 and was promoted to associate head coach prior to the start of 2012 season.
+Bertsch, who has twice beennamed one of the Top 15 Division I men's soccer assistant coaches in the nation, has been fundamental to Xavier's turnaround.

 "Kris accepting the job at Xavier was a huge milestone in our program's transformation and he has really hit his stride in training the team, developing players, and overseeing a good deal of our recruiting efforts," head coach Andy Fleming said.
 "He is now aware that the words `head coach' are part of his title and will use this to further fuel the growth of his career and our program."

-During his first two seasons he helped guide Xavier to 22 wins - the most in any two year-period in program history - and set several school records, including goals against average, shutouts, goals allowed, winning percentage, and wins in a single season.
-In addition the Musketeers have also made appearances in several national polls, including their first NSCAA Top 25 ranking.
+Part of the 2014 BIG EAST Coaching Staff of the Year at Xavier, Bertsch has helped guide Xavier to 61 wins -- the largest five-year win total in Xavier history -- and five straight 10-plus win seasons.
+During Bertsch's time with Musketeer men's soccer, several school records have been set, including goals against average, shutouts, goals allowed, winning percentage, and wins in a single season.
+In addition, the Musketeers have also made appearances in several national polls, including their first NSCAA Top 25 ranking and Top 10 rankings in 2012 and 2014.

 Bertsch's efforts as an assistant earned him the NSCAA Mid-Atlantic Regional Assistant Coach of the Year in 2011.
 Only eight coaches from all NCAA divisions earn a regional assistant coach award yearly.
 Also responsible for coordinating recruiting visits, Bertsch has helped land four straight ranked recruiting classes.
 In addition, the 2012 recruiting class was awarded a four-star ranking by the College Soccer News.
 Bertsch also oversees and organizes all official and unofficial visits for prospective student-athletes.